SUPPORT THIS SITE!

 One of the early concepts of the Yantar reconnaissance satellite.
 Credit: KB Yuzhnoe

 Artist rendering of the Yantar reconnaissance spacecraft in orbit.
 Two retrievable capsules can be seen on the sides of the satellite.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2001 Anatoly Zak

 A retrievable capsule of the Yantar/Kobalt-type reconnaissance satellite.